Electronic Health Record

 January-February: Training of Super Users (your local training resource)

-March: Pilots to begin in Montgomery, Wilcox and Elmore counties
+March: Pilots began in Montgomery, Wilcox and Elmore counties

 April-May 31: Staff Training